chitgoks/annotationeer/README.md

 # Annotationeer
 Annotationeer runs on top of the PDF.JS Viewer and enables users to create annotations, bookmarks and formfields.
-The codebase is plain Javascript and the right sidebar list linking the annotations in the canvas using Angular JS.
+The codebase is plain Javascript and a little mix of JQuery while the right sidebar list linking the annotations in the canvas uses Angular JS.

 https://annotationeer.netlify.com